 Jessica and Paul’s intimate Big Sur wedding was the most enchanting day I’ve ever witnessed.
 These two feel so deeply about each other.
 Their joy and love is truly infectious in these images.

 They knew in the early stages of wedding planning they wanted an intimate celebration with their closest family and friends.
 Jessica was inspired by the atmosphere of my sister and her husband’s wedding along the Big Sur coast last year.
 Limekiln State Park just has a magnetic pull to it like that.
 I also got to team up with my friend Whitney Justesen who is an incredible videographer.

 When I’m planning a wedding day with couples, I always send out a questionnaire to learn more about their relationship to help me create more meaningful images.
-Jessica and Paul’s individual responses to the question “What do you love most about each other?” were so heartfelt and genuine, I wanted to interweave it into this story.
-Their love story.
+Jessica and Paul’s individual responses to the question “What do you love most about each other?” are so heartfelt and genuine, I wanted to interweave it into their story.

 Jessi: There’s so much to love.
 Honestly, Paul is the best person I know.
 He’s so dynamic; he has this scholarly side (very professional, knowledgeable), the silly, hilarious side, and there’s the deep soulful side.
 This last one is the one where we sit on the couch and have honest conversations about who we are, what we think, and how we both feel things very deeply.

 Like me, Paul is what I call a deep feeler.
 It’s this powerful sense of empathy where you can feel the world’s aches and joys.
 I’m not sure whether or not that will translate, but it’s a visceral feeling, and to share it with another is very special.
 We have this bond where it seems we are almost always on the same page.